 While the history behind Botox might be a little “ugly”, it is now considered one of the safest products used by doctors for dermatology.
 According to the FDA, there were only been 36 serious cases of adverse side effects reported between 1989 and 2003.
 More importantly, out of those 36, 15 had underlying medical conditions that might have been the actual cause of the problems.

-To learn more about the use of Botox in Reno for dermatology, contact Integrated Dermatology of Reno at (775) 829-1212 or come into our offices at 6630 S. McCarran Blvd Suite A9 for a free initial consultation.
-Contact us today to schedule your appointment and let us help you achieve the looks you want.
+To learn more about the use of Botox in Reno for dermatology, contact Integrated Dermatology of Reno to meet with a licensed dermatologist!
+Contact us at (775) 829-1212 or come into our offices at 6630 S. McCarran Blvd Suite A9 for a free initial consultation.